uikit/uikit-site/docs/pages/lightbox.md

 ## Caption

-Set the `caption` attribute on an anchor to display a caption at the bottom of the lightbox.
+To display a caption at the bottom of the lightbox, set the `caption` attribute on an anchor.

 ```html
 <div uk-lightbox>